rmccormick96/Pulse-of-Policy/text_embeddings/README.md

 # Text Embeddings

 ### Written by John Christenson
-- *Note each function or class lines of code is only counted once*
+- *Note each function or class lines of code is only counted once across files*

 ## text_embeddings.ipynb
 - unique lines of code